Bedrock-Data-Project/asemic-shared/Documentation/asemic-docs/visualization/dashboard-creation.md

 1. Drag and drop visualizations to rearrange them on your dashboard.
 2. Resize visualizations by clicking and dragging the bottom-right corner.
-3. Use the layout options in the top right to adjust the grid size and snap-to-grid settings.

 ## Adding Text and Annotations